netsoftacademy/50DaysofDevOPs/2024/day11/README.md

  - Elastic Network Interface (ENI) Hands on
  - Explain the EC2 Hibernate with Example in AWS
  - What is EBS & Snapshots in AWS Hands on
- -

   - Today Sessions Notes:
   - Link
   - EC2 SAA Level M.C.Q Quiz for Exam point of View
   - Link

-  - Student work: Write an Article & post it on LinkedIn EC2 SAA Level in AWS
+  - Student work: Write an Article & post it on LinkedIn Public,Private, Placement groups, in AWS

  [← Previous Day](../day10/README.md) | [Next Day →](../day12/README.md)